rachelAtFlatiron/Phase-4-062424/README.md

 # Client Server Communication: Deliverables

+---

+## SWBATs

+- [ ] Use React and Flask together to build beautiful and powerful web applications.
+- [ ] Organize client and server code so that it is easy to understand and maintain.
+- [ ] Learn how to create and validate forms with Formik and Yup.

+---

+## Deliverables

 ### 1. Use gunicorn to start the client and server
 #### 1a.
 Install `gunicorn`, `honcho`
 #### 1b.
 Create a `Procfile.dev` file and write: